gcorron/FestivalMVC/FestivalMVC/README.md

 ** C# code which demonstrates a thorough understanding of the language elements.

 * Project begun Sept 3, 2018 as a Web Forms ASP.NET project.
 Two weeks later, converted and continued as an MVC project.
-* Core functionality, minus reports, finished Oct 15, 2018.
+* Core functionality, minus reports and email notifications, finished Oct 15, 2018.
 * See the Project Blueprint in the Solution Items folder for an overview.

 ### Installing